blekerfeld/SelectSpecify/README.md

   $('.example').data('storage');
 </script>
 ```

-After being send to the server, to PHP via AJAX for example, the example shown above (with apple being selected, with the attribute pear), looks like this:
+After being send to the server, to PHP via AJAX for example, the example shown above (with 'apple' being selected, the being attribute 'cake'), looks like this:

 ```
 array (size=1)